 everything you need to know

-We know that you may have lots of questions about Canine Hydrotherapy, Physiotherapy and Massage, and how they relate to your dog.
+We know that you may have lots of questions about Canine Hydrotherapy, magnetic therapy for dogs and Massage, and how they relate to your dog.
 So, we have attempted to address some of the more common questions that our customers have asked about the treatments we offer.

 Meet Our Team